Chapter 21

 “Would you two just stop it!”
 Cody chided, himself a picture of restlessness and apprehension.

-First to enter the darkness, John pushed his hood back, that he may better see and hear.
+First to enter the darkness, John pushed his hood back in order to better see and hear.
 Directly behind him, Laureal did the same.

 “Don’t catch my hair on fire!” she chided, turning to her little brother.

-Their torches illuminated the concrete ceiling while, on the floor below, a small dry water trail wound though centuries of dirt and dust.
+Their torches illuminated the concrete ceiling while, on the floor below, a small dry water trail wound through centuries of dirt and dust.

 Having gone some twenty paces, John stopped and turned to Laureal.
-The look in her eyes showed that she was all in despite her fear.
-Behind her, Cody appeared a mixture of fear and boyish wonder.
+The look in her eyes showed that, despite her fear, she was all in.
+Behind her, Cody appeared a mixture of fear and boyish wonder—

-“There doesn’t seem to be anything in here,” said John, his tone uncertain.
+“There doesn’t seem to be much here,” John commented matter-of-factly.

-“I didn’t mean to say we should turn back,” mildly offended.
-"I was only commenting on the empty state of the place.”
+“I didn’t mean to say we should turn back,” somewhat offended.
+“I was only commenting on the empty state of the place.”

-Returning to the way ahead, John led on another ten paces whereupon a side entrance came into view.
+Returning to the way ahead, John led on a dozen more paces before pausing on account of a side entrance that had come into view.

 “What’s that?”
 Laureal whispered, taking hold of John’s arm.

-“It’s a doorway,” Cody replied, his voice way down low.
+“It’s a doorway,” Cody replied, his voice way down low as though someone, or something, might hear.

-Taking two steps more, John held his torch out to it.
-A dark void, the doorway revealed nothing except to drink up his torch light as if thirsting for it.
+With two steps more, John held his torch out to it.
+A dark void, the doorway revealed nothing except to drink up his torch’s light as though thirsting for it.

 “What are they?”
 Laureal asked, coming alongside John.